 Mississippi is not the first (or the 31st) state that springs to a data scientist’s mind.
 The number of STEM graduates is small.
 R&D investment is scarce.
 Tech companies are few.
 In 2017, the CompTIA’s Cyberstates noted that 3.5% of the state’s workforce was in the tech industry – #50 in the country.
-It was also ranked #50 in innovation.
+It was also ranked #46 in innovation.

 Local organizations are trying to get some momentum going:

 - Innovate Mississippi is devoted to supporting emerging tech companies with capital and mentorship.
 It’s located in the Mississippi Innovation Hub in downtown Jackson, along with co-working spaces like Coalesce and Mantle.

 - Oxford benefits from the presence of the North Mississippi Enterprise Initiative (NMEI), University of Mississippi (Ole Miss) Insight Park, and The Edison.

 - And Mississippi Enterprise Technology (MSET) is using its ties to the Stennis Space Center to attract high-tech companies to the area and foster startups.
 The Gulf Coast is also home to the Innovation Center.

 Data Science Research & Initiatives at Mississippi Universities

 The public university system has developed pockets of data science expertise, with Mississippi State University (MSU)’s High Performance Computing Collaboratory (HPC²) leading the way.